Castilla

-largest - in fact, it is the largest subnational political division in
+is Spain's largest autonomous community.
+In fact, it is the largest

-the European Union.
-It is formed by the union of two ancient kingdoms:
+the union of two ancient kingdoms: Old Castile (Ávila, Burgos,

-Old Castile (Ávila, Burgos, Segovia and Soria) and the Kingdom of
+Segovia and Soria) and the Kingdom of León (León, Zamora,

-León (León, Zamora, Salamanca, Palencia and Valladolid),
+Salamanca, Palencia and Valladolid), which were separated and reunited

-which were separated and reunited several times in the Middle Ages.
+several times during the Middle Ages. |

 Castilla y León